ashkaneshaghi/AI-Project/README.md

 # AI-Project
 Small Project of AI for university that works with sklearn datasets.

-it actually load the datasets and train with different algorithms and show the result with some visualisation.
+It actually loads the sklearn datasets and train with different algorithms and show the result with some visualisation.

+# Datasets

+1- Boston Dataset
+2- BreastCancer Dataset
+3- MNIST Dataset
+4- Diabetes Dataset (Classification Version)
+5- Iris Dataset